cipherstash/encrypt-query-language/GETTINGSTARTED.md

 SELECT cs_refresh_encrypt_config();
 ```

-### Activate configuration

-By default, the state of the configuration is `pending` after any modifications.

 ### Inserting data

 When inserting data into the encrypted column, you must wrap the plaintext in the appropriate EQL payload.